comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ## Teaming

 For this project, you should work with one other student.
-Since we have an odd number of students in the class, one team of three will be allowed.

 ## Deliverables

-### Topdown Exploration of the Particle Filter (Due 9-30)

-For this part of the assignment you should go through the steps outlined in [Starter Code](#starter-code) and the [A View of the Finish Line Section](#a-view-of-the-finish-line-and-getting-set-with-rviz).

-### Implementation Plan (Due 10-5)
+### Implementation Plan (Due 9-27)

+> Note: this is still being finalized soon.
+At the latest it will be ready by class on Friday.

 You should come to class with a plan for how you will implement this project.